openstack/openstack-manuals/doc/networking-guide/source/config-sriov.rst

 ------------

-The SR-IOV agent allows you to set the admin state of ports, configure port security (enable and disable spoof checking), and configure QoS rate limiting.
+The SR-IOV agent allows you to set the admin state of ports, configure port security (enable and disable spoof checking), and configure QoS rate limiting and minimum bandwidth.
 You must include the SR-IOV agent on each compute node using SR-IOV ports.

 .. note::